owais815/RealTime_CryptoCurrency_Prices/README.md

 ## Features
+- **its based on HTTP client server based connection.
+Currently Real Time Data fetched to client based on the users request in a single connection. i have not used Web Sockets in it yet. but i will implement Web Sockets for Fully Duplex Realtime Communication.
 - **Real-time Data**: Fetches real-time cryptocurrency prices by market cap.
 - **Responsive Design**: Fully responsive layout, adapting to various screen sizes.
 - **Retry Mechanism**: Allows users to manually refresh the data by clicking the "Fetch Latest Data" button.
 - **Loading State**: Displays a loading message while fetching data.
 - **Error Handling**: Gracefully handles errors by logging them to the console and displaying an appropriate message.

 ## Technologies Used